 Continuity and change: the Supervisory Board Chairmen of Siemens AG since 1966 have a decisive influence on the development of the company.

-Cromme has been a member of the Supervisory Board of Siemens AG since January 23, 2003, and assumed the board chair on April 25, 2007.
-The first years of his tenancy as Chairman of the Supervisory Board were dominated by managing the compliance crisis jointly with a new Managing Board headed by Peter Löscher.
-Since that time, by appointing Joe Kaeser in August 2013 and supporting the company’s refocusing under Vision 2020, Gerhard Cromme and the Supervisory Board have made an important contribution toward stability at Siemens.
+Cromme wserved as a member of the Supervisory Board of Siemens AG from January 23, 2003, to January 31, 2018, and was elected Chairman of this governing body on April 25, 2007.
+The first years of his term as Chairman of the Supervisory Board were dominated by the handling of the compliance crisis together with a new Managing Board headed by Peter Löscher.
+By appointing Joe Kaeser President and CEO of Siemens AG in August 2013 and supporting the company’s reorientation under Vision 2020, Gerhard Cromme and the Supervisory Board made an important contribution to stability at Siemens.

 Heinrich von Pierer